BNasmith/PTForsyth/PTFWorkofChrist.md

 identified Him with sin in treatment though not in feeling.
 God did not judge Him, but
 _-. r judged sin upon His head.
-He never once counted Him sinful ; He was always _ well pleased with Him ; it was part, indeed, of His own holy self-complacency.
+He never once counted Him sinful; He was always _ well pleased with Him; it was part, indeed, of His own holy self-complacency.
 Christ was made sin for us, as He could never have been if He had been made a sinner.
-It was sin that had to be judged, more even than the sinner, in a world- salvation ; and God made Christ sin in this sense, that God as it were took Him in the place of sin, rather than of the sinner, and judged the sin upon Him ; and in putting Him there He really put Himself there in our place (Christ being what He was) ; so that the divine judgment of sin was real and effectual.
+It was sin that had to be judged, more even than the sinner, in a world- salvation; and God made Christ sin in this sense, that God as it were took Him in the place of sin, rather than of the sinner, and judged the sin upon Him; and in putting Him there He really put Himself there in our place (Christ being what He was); so that the divine judgment of sin was real and effectual.
 That is, it fell where it was perfectly understood, owned, and praised, and had the sanctifying effect of judgment, the